epomatti/aws-ubuntu-landscape/README.md

 This section will cover mirror configuration.
 Check out the [repository mirroring](https://ubuntu.com/landscape/docs/explanation-about-repository-mirroring) and [mirror management](https://ubuntu.com/landscape/docs/manage-repositories-web-portal) articles.

+### EBS Modifications

+> [!CRITICAL]
+> Watch out for EBS modifications rate limit

+Be mindful that there might be a 6 hour rate-limit for EBS.

+If you reach the limit, then try this [resolution](https://repost.aws/knowledge-center/ebs-resolve-modify-volume-issues) procedure that involves attaching the instance to a new volume from a snapshot.

 ### CloudWatch

 The CloudWatch Agent has been configured and installed by Terraform.
 Check its status, and [troubleshoot it](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/troubleshooting-CloudWatch-Agent.html) if necessary: